helenmand/TDT4310/README.md

 ### `Backend (Python/Flask server) 🐍`
 I suggest you download all packages in NLTK so you can experiment freely without caring about downloading separate packages later on.
 Data is stored in `nltk_data` in your user folder.
 The total size is around 3 GB.
 If you're low on space, look up how to download the packages you require.
+- `cd labs`
 - `pip install -r requirements.txt`
 - `python -m nltk.downloader all`
 - `python server.py`

+You can always experiment with the output of your implementations before testing it in the server.
+The server is made mostly to be able to access the predictive keyboard in a more intuitive manner!
+The testing can be done by running the jupyter notebook found here: [labs/notebooks/lab1.ipynb](labs/notebooks/lab1.ipynb)

 ### `Frontend (React application) ⚛`